CinnamonTeal/CinnamonTeal.github.io/_posts/2015-02-24-types-of-type.md

   a = 99
   b = " Luftballons"
   a + b
-    => TypeError: String can't be coerced into Fixnum
+    => "TypeError: String can't be coerced into Fixnum"
 {% endhighlight %}

   Notice the quotes around "99" in the first example.
 Because that 99 is a string (not a Fixnum), it will play nicely with other strings.
 But the 99 in the second example is not a string, it's a Fixnum, which lets you do math and other numbery things with it, but not scrambling, concatenating, sorting or other wordy, 'stringy' things with it.